-We collect most of your personal data from our direct interactions with you in the course of our business, whether when you enter into an employment or business relationship with us, when you contact us through our contact form or by email and request information about our products, services and offers, engage with our staff for business related purposes, you sign up to receive information from us, or when you browse or use our website.
+We collect most of your personal data from our direct interactions with you in the course of our business, whether when you enter into an employment or business relationship with us, when you apply for a job with us, when you contact us through our contact form or by email and request information about our products, services and offers, engage with our staff for business related purposes, you sign up to receive information from us, or when you browse or use our website.

-We may also collect information from third party sources including our Associated Companies within ENL Group, our Referrals and agents, and public authorities, public websites and social media.
+We may also collect information from third party sources including our Associated Companies within ENL Group, our referrals and agents, our suppliers, principals, franchisors and public authorities, public websites and social media.

 Why we process your personal data